xianlinbox/daily_practise/system-design/RAG.md

 ### Step 1: Prepare the raw context data

-In RAG, the raw context data user have can be in many formats, like emails, csv, txt etc. but it must be converted to a consistent structure for next steps (split into chunks + metadata, embeding).
+In RAG, the raw context data user have can be in many formats, like emails, csv, txt etc. but it must be converted to a consistent structure for next steps (break into chunks + metadata, embeding).
 So in this step, we need to choose the right toolchain (e.g., LangChain, LlamaIndex, Haystack) to load the data into system.
 And conquer the concerns may appear in raw data.